FAA Lowers The Legal Boom On Alleged Illegal Charter Flights

 Key Takeaways:

-• The FAA is intensifying its crackdown on "gray charter" operations, which involve companies illegally carrying passengers for hire under false pretenses, citing safety risks and unfair competition.
+• The FAA is actively cracking down on "gray charter" operations, which involve illegally carrying passengers for hire under false pretenses to bypass federal regulations and undercut legitimate businesses.

-• The FAA is also hosting an online seminar to educate operators, mechanics, schedulers, and passengers on how to prevent and identify illegal air charter flights.
+• To address confusion and combat the issue, the FAA is also conducting an online seminar to educate operators, mechanics, schedulers, and passengers on how to identify and prevent illegal air charter flights.

 See a mistake?
 Contact us.